springframeworkguru/spring5-jokes-app-v2/README.md

 # Spring MVC Chuck Norris Jokes App
-Spring MVC Chuck Norris Jokes App
+Spring MVC Chuck Norris Jokes App.

+This repository contains code to support my online courses.
+Learn more using the links below!

 You can learn more about the courses here:
 * [Spring Security Core: Beginner to Guru](https://www.udemy.com/course/spring-security-core-beginner-to-guru/?referralCode=306F288EB78688C0F3BC)